Jean-Augustin de Foresta

 Jean-Augustin de Foresta (1520-1588) was a French aristocrat, landowner and lawyer.
-He served as the Président à mortier of the Parliament of Aix-en-Provence in 1554, and as its First President from 1557 to 1564.
+He served as the Président à mortier of the Parlement of Aix-en-Provence in 1554, and as its First President from 1557 to 1564.

 Biography

 Early life

 Jean-Augustin de Foresta was born in 1520.
-His father, Christophe de Foresta, was an Advisor in the Parliament of Aix-en-Provence.
+His father, Christophe de Foresta, was an Advisor in the Parlement of Aix-en-Provence.

 Career

 He inherited the Baronetcy of Trets.

-He served as the President a mortier of the Parliament of Aix-en-Provence in 1554, and then as its First President from 1557 to 1564.
+He served as the President a mortier of the Parlement of Aix-en-Provence in 1554, and then as its First President from 1557 to 1564.

 Personal life

 In 1553, he married Anne d'Albertas, daughter of Amiel (or Amédée) d'Albertas, Lord of Villecroze and First Consul of Marseille, and Françoise Sabateriis.
 They had five children: